Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 Bogus Chime Support Websites

-Scammers create fake customer support websites that look similar to the official site in order to trick you into sharing your sensitive information.
+Scammers create fake customer support websites that look similar to the official site to trick you into sharing sensitive information.

 To protect yourself, always check the URL (chime.com) to ensure you’re on an official website.